 Introduction

-Tictoria 3.0 is an economic action plan that accompanies the City's Official Community Plan to 2041.
-It's a long-term plan and vision for a sustainable, influential city that will build a strong innovation ecosystem and create high-value jobs now and for the future.
+that accompanies the City's Official Community Plan to 2041.
+It's a long-term plan and vision for a sustainable, influential city that will build a strong innovation ecosystem and create a strong and resilient economy now and for the future.
+The actions laid out here will enable us to build an economy that enables everyone to flourish and that will set Victoria on a path to low-carbon prosperity.

 We are making this plan now in order to: